KelschLAB/NoSeMaze/Documentation/Guides/userGuide.md

     Step by step instruction:

-    1. Click _animal list_ in _Animals_ menu in the menu bar to open the animal window.
+    1. Click _Animal List_ in _Experiment_ menu in the menu bar
     2. There will be a _'default'_ animal available in the animal list (Number 1 on [Fig. 3](#animals-window-nsc-animals-window)).
 To add an animal, click the _add_ button (plus button in number 2 on [Fig. 3](#animals-window-nsc-animals-window)).
 A new row will be added in the table.
     3. Double click the cell of the new row and write the RFID tag of the animal.
 After that click outside of the cell to exit cell editing.
     > :memo: **Hint** : the written RFID will not yet be registered in the table before the cursor exit cell editing.
-    4. Update the animal table by clicking _update list_ &rarr; _confirm_.
-Only saved animal RFID in the table can be assigned schedules.
+    4. Store the animal table by clicking Confirm Animals_ &rarr; _confirm_.
+Only now schedules can be assigned.

 3. **Assigning Schedule**
     After populating the table, assign the schedule for each animal.